aethctl/aethctl/README.md

 Inspect Linux packages, scripts, and dotfiles before trusting them with your system.

 **[Ryostore](https://github.com/aethctl/ryostore)**
-Ryoku components, themes, and desktop extras packaged for the ecosystem.
+Ryoku components, themes, and desktop extras packaged for the ecosystem specifically made for NixOS

 ### >_ stack